Quick Guide to Fixing Computer Hardware

 recognizes the device, and that you have a working driver installed.

-What if the problem is sporadic?
-Try cleaning the drive with these
+If you're certain the problem is your optical drive, try cleaning the drive with these

 simple cleaning techniques.